WIRING(DOCS) Optical Printer Control System WIRING(DOCS)

 The OPCS software comes with kuper.exe, a program that monitors

-the realtime status of the Kuper logic port.
+the real time status of the Kuper logic port.
 Run 'kuper.exe'.

 This tool can be downloaded from http://seriss.com/opcs/ftp/